Following Your Star

 While many facts of this story are vague, there is a clear message for us!

-No one is an outsider or a stranger.
-Every one of us is called: the lonely and the privileged, the employees and the stockholders, the sick and the healthy, the migrants and the citizens, the saints and the sinners.
+The Wise Men were called, as are we all: the lonely and the privileged, the employees and the stockholders, the sick and the healthy, the migrants and the citizens, the saints and the sinners.

-Despite that, we can become the outsider through our own behavior.
 We can become the outsider by somehow making another group of people outsiders.

 The three Wise Men saw the Star, followed it, and found Jesus.